networkop/tkng/content/services/clusterIP/dataplane/IPVS.md

 weight: 20
 ---

-IPTables has been the first implementation of kube-proxy's dataplane, however, overtime its limitations have become more pronounced, especially when operating at scale.
-There are several side-effects of implementing a proxy with something that was designed to be a firewall, the main one being being a limited set of data structures.
+IPTables has been the first implementation of kube-proxy's dataplane, however, over time its limitations have become more pronounced, especially when operating at scale.
+There are several side-effects of implementing a proxy with something that was designed to be a firewall, the main one being a limited set of data structures.
 The way it manifests itself is that every ClusterIP Service needs to have a unique entry, these entries can't be grouped and have to be processed sequentially as chains of tables.
-This means that any dataplane lookup or a create/update/delete operation needs to traverse the chain until a match is found which can result in [minutes](https://docs.google.com/presentation/d/1BaIAywY2qqeHtyGZtlyAp89JIZs59MZLKcFLxKE6LyM/edit#slide=id.p20) of added processing time.
+This means that any dataplane lookup or a create/update/delete operation needs to traverse the chain until a match is found which, at a large-enough scale can result in [minutes](https://docs.google.com/presentation/d/1BaIAywY2qqeHtyGZtlyAp89JIZs59MZLKcFLxKE6LyM/edit#slide=id.p20) of added processing time.

 {{% notice note %}}
 Detailed performance analysis and measurement results of running iptables at scale can be found in the [Additional Reading](#additional-reading) section at the bottom of the page.